LondonTrustMedia/cs_training/_networking/udptcp.md

 * UDP and TCP both use port numbers to differentiate services, and let multiple connections exist between two machines.
 * **UDP** is the much simpler, faster, but unreliable transport protocol.
 * **TCP** is the more comprehensive, slower, but reliable transport protocol.
+* UDP and TCP can be treated differently by ISPs.
+So even though technically UDP is faster, your ISP may only slow one or the other down, or only when they're over a specific port.
+That's why our app offers both UDP and TCP connections.